marcelpetrick/DevNotes/BeenThereSeenThat/20230713_Kaggle_Munich/README.md

 ### autonomous AI malware
 * completely new never-before-seen attack methods, like Rowhammer

-#### asymetric attack
+#### asymmetric attack
-* attacker uses very low resources, the defender as to use high resources to defend
+* attacker uses very low resources, the defender has to use high resources to defend
 * little effort, expertise, fast and scaled - great effort expertise necessary, time-consuming

 ##  "NLP in Radio NASCAR Communications" by Adriano Persegani Daguzan (Constructor Learning) - 30 mins